sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 We assume the following steps are executed within the VM.
 At the end of this README, we provide commands using the Docker container.

+To safe disk space, we do not save any intermediate data.
+Otherwise several TB of free disk space would be required.

 ## Linux Kernel

 The following steps should be executed using the ***unmodified*** Linux kernel.